Julian/lean-across-the-board/docs/api.rst

     positions.

-.. theorem:: board_repr_instance
+.. definition:: board_repr_instance

     A board’s representation is provided by ``board_repr``.

-.. theorem:: board_repr_pieces
+.. definition:: board_repr_pieces

     A board’s ``pieces`` is a “vector”, so ``vec_repr`` is used to represent it.

-.. theorem:: contents_decidable
+.. definition:: contents_decidable

     Explicitly state that the proposition that an index ``ix : ι`` is in the board is ``decidable``, when the ``ι`` is itself ``decidable_eq``.

-.. theorem:: has_equiv
+.. definition:: has_equiv

-.. theorem:: has_mem
+.. definition:: has_mem

-.. theorem:: height
+.. definition:: height

     The height of the board.
 Explicit argument for projection notation.